 Hudson Valley — January 5, 2023 — Joule Community Power (a division of Joule Assets) is proud to announce that participants in Joule’s community-based renewable energy CCA program-Hudson Valley Community Power, saved more than $7 million over 13 months.
 This year’s record high volatility, high energy prices and inflation have had a significant impact on household bills.
 Meanwhile, some communities have protected their residents from feeling the brunt of these upward swings in the energy market by implementing Community Choice Aggregation (CCA) programs, providing price stability and competitive electricity supply rates.
-The home owners, renters, small businesses, and other participants of the local CCA program, Hudson Valley Community Power, paid a rate for 100% NY State renewable electricity that was lower than the utility’s rate for a fossil fuel-based electricity option 10 out of 13 months of the program contract, saving participants more than $7 million July 2021 – July 2022.
+The home owners, renters, small businesses, and other participants of the local CCA program, Hudson Valley Community Power, paid a rate for

-Hudson Valley Community Power participants were returned early to Central Hudson electricity supply.
+A turbulent year in local energy news sparks an exploration of new opportunities.
+Early return to the utility electricity supply: Hudson Valley Community Power participants were returned early to Central Hudson electricity supply.
 In July 2022, in violation of a Court Order, Columbia Utilities, the selected supplier, ceased serving customers, and the customers were then returned to Central Hudson’s fossil-fuel based electricity supply option with no interruption in service.

 Eight municipalities, Joule (the program’s administrator), and two local residents, as plaintiffs sued Columbia for breach of contract, maintaining that Columbia had no justification for terminating the contract.
 And the Public Service Commission also intervened in support of the lawsuit.
 The parties are currently conducting discovery.
 Once discovery is completed, the Court is expected to hold a hearing and rule on plaintiffs’ requests for preliminary relief.

-Alongside rising and volatile electricity rates, Hudson Valley residents have faced unreliable billing from the utility, Central Hudson, causing distrust among residents.
+Central Hudson billing issues: Alongside rising and volatile electricity rates, Hudson Valley residents have faced unreliable billing from the utility, Central Hudson, causing distrust among residents.
 Central Hudson has had several issues after updating its customer information system, leaving many customers without bills for months.
 As a result of these utility billing issues, the NY Public Service Commission (PSC) and Senator Skoufis’ office have both launched an investigation with the ultimate goal of holding Central Hudson accountable for such issues.
 In addition, the Public Service Commission is proposing financial penalties for all New York investor-owned utility shareholders if minimum performance requirements are not met for community solar billing and crediting.

-Despite the challenges in 2022, municipal leaders continue to act to protect their residents and move towards a cleaner energy future.
+New opportunities and next steps: Despite the challenges in 2022, municipal leaders continue to act to protect their residents and move towards a cleaner energy future.
 Local leaders are now exploring the opportunity of a new CCA electricity supply agreement through Hudson Valley Community Power in Spring, 2023.
 The cities, towns, and villages which choose to move forward would see a new electricity rate for their residents and small businesses, with the opportunity to continue to save residents money while strengthening consumer protections.

 Jessica Stromback, Joule CEO states “This year, among increasing energy prices and rising inflation, Joule is proud to have supported New York municipal leaders in protecting their community members.
 The fact that this was done while still providing 100% New York State renewable electricity is amazing.
 Local leadership truly creates global impact.”